-At undergraduate level, the most popular majors in the field of economics and social sciences with a long tradition are Economics and Management and International Relations.
+At undergraduate level, the most popular majors in the field of economics and social sciences with a long tradition are Business and Management and International Relations.
 A list of courses and more information is available here.

-At master's level, there is also a unique diversity of courses, with students being able to pursue their studies in popular subjects such as international relations, management and organisation, and sociology.
+At master's level, there is also a unique diversity of courses, with students being able to pursue their studies in popular subjects such as, Management and Leadership or Finance.
 For more information on the Master's level, click on this link.